protab/septic/README.md

 # What is Septic

-Septic (Server Environment for Python ...
-Informatics Contest) is a tool providing run time environment for computer science contests.
+Septic (Server Environment for ProTab Informatics Contest) is a tool providing run time environment for computer science contests.
 The attendees solve tasks by writing a program in Python.
 The Python program is uploaded to a server (the expected mode of operation is the server providing a web